 Understanding the Biology and Psychology of Male Sexual Desire

-Male sexual behaviour must be first understood for us to try and scrape the surface with HSDD.
-Sexual behaviour in men is greatly influenced by Beach’s concept of the ‘dual nature of sexual arousal and performance’, his extensive study was conducted on male rats.
+Male sexual behavior must be first understood for us to try and scrape the surface with HSDD.
+Sexual behavior in men is greatly influenced by Beach’s concept of the ‘dual nature of sexual arousal and performance’, his extensive study was conducted on male rats.

 He believed that sexual activity has two independent parts or processes:

 Beach’s model showed that the two processes were involved in two separate brain regions.
 This complex process involves the action of various hormones on the brain that signals sexual arousal and sexual satisfaction.

 Since the model was based on the study of male rats, it is difficult to check whether the same goes for humans and therefore later models have modified Beach’s concept.

 The linear model of the human sexual response was created by Masters and Johnson.
 This model has been widely used in clinical research for decades.
 But the people taken for the study were highly motivated to engage in sexual activity.

 Therefore, hypoactive sexual desire was not covered in the research.

 Many instances in real-life relationships have shown that sexual arousal does not always arise from active sexual desire.
 It is not a linear or fixed path.
 It is much more complex than that and hence more studies must be conducted.